 The corresponding lines produced are called stokes lines.

 2. At the time of the collision, molecules lose their energy to photons.
-Thus, the scattered radiations called Anti-Stoke radiations have more energy and frequency than the incident radiation.
+Thus, scattered radiations called Anti-Stoke radiations have more energy and frequency than incident radiation.
 The corresponding lines produced are called Anti-stokes lines.

 The principles of conservation of energy can be applied to the photons molecule collision.